thephpleague/period/docs/4.0/instantiation.md

 $year = year(2013);
 $alt_y = year('2013-05-15');
 $alt_y->equals($year); //return true;
-//this period represents a time range for 2013
+//this period represents a the year 2013 time range

 $iso_year = iso_year(2013);
 $alt_iy = iso_year('2013-05-15');
 $alt_iy->equals($iso_year); //return true;
-//this period represents a time range for 2013
+//this period represents a the iso year 2013 time range
 ~~~

 ### Create a new instance from a datepoint and a duration